For hard-core fans only

-Sterling Hayden leads in this ultra-low budget B from Poverty Row.
-He only goes through the motions, though.
+Sterling Hayden leads in this ultra-low budget B. He only goes through the motions, though.
 He hated these movies.
 With some reason.

 I'm afraid the poster is rather misleading.
 It isn't gun-hot.
 Or rope-raw.
 Sorry.

 He plays a robber who is double-crossed and shot in the back by his accomplice (Ted de Corsia, also unusually weak) in a cave on the California coast.
 But he is nursed back to health by sultry Pamela Duncan and sets off for revenge.

 Not exactly original, is it.
 Never mind.